-Just like in the old joke about asking for directions which earns the response – “If I was going there, I wouldn’t start from here.”
-If you don’t know where you are, how you do things now, understand what, why and how you test, you are never going to make a success of automation.
-If your approach to testing is poor now, the jump to test automation will probably just make it worse.
+Just like in the old joke about asking for directions which earn the response – “If I was going there, I wouldn’t start from here.”
+If you don’t know where you are, how you do things now, understand what, why, and how you test, you are never going to make a success of automation.
+If your approach to testing is poor now, then jump to test automation will probably just make it worse.

 This is an extract from a whitepaper entitled “Test Automation Silver Bullet, Myth or Reality?”
 You can download and read the whole article here